 What are Intergroups and how are they formed?

 As intergroups are not official bodies of Parliament, they cannot express Parliament's views.
-They may not engage in any activities which might be confused with Parliament's official activities.
+They may not engage in any activities which could be mistaken for Parliament's official activities.

 Chairs of intergroups must declare any support they receive in cash or kind.
-These declarations must be updated every year and be publicly available.
+These declarations must be updated every year and made publicly available.